Gostak: Deriving meaning

-In this case, it is possible to describe the grammatical and syntactical relationships between the terms in the sentence—that gostak is a noun subject, distimming is a transitive verb, and doshes is a plural direct object—even though there is no fact of the matter about what a gostak or distimming or doshes actually are.
+In this case, it is possible to describe the grammatical and syntactical relationships between the terms in the sentence — that gostak is a noun subject, distimming is a transitive verb, and doshes is a plural direct object — even though there is no fact of the matter about what a gostak or distimming or doshes actually are.

 Cultural references

 The phrase appears in a number of subsequent cultural contexts including:

 Science fiction

-Miles Breuer wrote a story, published in Amazing Stories for March 1930 and now considered a classic, titled "The Gostak and the Doshes" whose protagonist pops into an alternative world in which the phrase is a political slogan that induces sufficient umbrage throughout the populace to declare justified, righteous war.
+Miles Breuer wrote a story, published in Amazing Stories for March 1930 and now considered a classic, titled "The Gostak and the Doshes" whose protagonist travels to an alternate Earth in which the phrase is a political slogan, one that induces sufficient umbrage throughout the populace to declare justified, righteous war.
+The protagonist attempts to discern the meaning, but every definition he receives is some rewording of the phrase.
 Other writers have picked up on the reference, notably David Gerrold.

 Interactive fiction

 The phrase is the namesake of an interactive fiction game called The Gostak, written by Carl Muckenhoupt.
 Most of the text of the game is in an entirely unknown language (fundamentally English in syntax and grammar, but with much of the vocabulary and even idiomatic constructions changed) which the player must decipher, not only to understand the game's text but also to type commands in the same language.
 For example, the game opens with the following text:

 The Gostak won the 2001 XYZZY Awards for Best Use of Medium and Best Individual Puzzle.